Adams Scandal Exposes Potential Flaws in NYC’s Campaign Finance System

 Straw donations are not uncommon around the country, said Patrick Llewellyn, state campaign finance director at the Campaign Legal Center, a watchdog group.
 The organization has filed multiple complaints in recent years regarding attempts to use straw donors to hide the real source of money.

 The New York system alone has seen a string of high-profile cases centered on straw donors, including when two people associated with John Liu’s mayoral campaign were convicted in 2013 in connection with a money-funneling effort.
-The speedy convictions came before Liu, now a state senator, even faced the voters for the city’s top job.
+The speedy convictions came before Liu, now a state senator, even faced the vote for the city’s top job.

-In 2018, Long Island restaurant maven Harendra Singh testified that he used straw donors to get campaign money to former Mayor Bill de Blasio, who (like Liu) denied wrongdoing.
+In 2018, Long Island restaurant maven Harendra Singh testified that he used straw donors to get campaign money to former Mayor Bill de Blasio, who, like Liu, denied wrongdoing.
 Prosecutors investigated De Blasio’s fundraising, but he was not charged.

-Adams’ indictment was not the first time his campaign had received attention around potential straw donors.
+Adams’s indictment was not the first time his campaign received attention around potential straw donors.
 Both federal and Manhattan prosecutors had already obtained guilty pleas from individuals accused of straw donor schemes to benefit the Brooklyn Democrat’s mayoral campaign.
 Journalists at multiple outlets had flagged eyebrow-raising contributions and record-keeping.
 And the city’s own Campaign Finance Board questioned hundreds of donations before Adams’s general election.

 That nonpartisan agency, created in the late 1980s after an earlier round of corruption scandals, is once again in the spotlight to help prevent campaign misbehavior in the future.
 The board can levy fines and civil penalties for violations of campaign finance law, as well as refer them to prosecutors.